slittorin/home-assistant-configuration/README.md

 7. Check logs for errors.
    - If errors, find the problem.

-## Package - Home Assistant system
+## Package - Home Assistant system - Database sizes

 We want to keep track of the following for the HA system:
 - Database sizes.